 Stairs with Pie Turns: This type of staircase is similar to the kind with landings, however instead of a flat landing, they have a pie or triangular-shape landing at the corner transition.

 Of course, there are more than these styles, these just happen to be the most common staircase style.
-If you have a different kind, take pictures of it and bring it in (just as you would with these kinds) to show one of our design experts to help the process.
+If you have a different kind, take pictures of it and bring it in (just as you would with these kinds) to show one of our design experts to help the process of creating custom stair runners.

 Types of Stair Runner Material

-Wool Blends: Wool blends are also a great material to choose for stair runners.
+Wool Blend Stair Runners: Wool blends are also a great material to choose for stair runners.
 Wool is often blended with synthetic materials like polyester or nylon to add some strength while maintaining its soft feel.
 And having a wool blend will be less expensive than all-natural wool, which is another plus.

-Natural Fibers: These materials, like seagrass, jute, and sisal, are great alternatives for stair runners.
+Natural Stair Runners: Natural fiber materials, like seagrass, jute, and sisal, are great alternatives for stair runners.
 They add a natural, casual look to your stairs which is a great advantage besides the fact that they’re on the less expensive side.
 The only drawback of these materials is the ability to spot clean since sisal usually leaves wet spots.

 Materials to Avoid: Silk, linen and thick plush carpeting are the materials to stay away from for stair runners since they’re not the safest nor the strongest to stay on your stairs.